Alcohol and Substance Abuse Evaluation

 Overview

 Physicians in the emergency department (ED) regularly encounter patients seeking treatment for alcohol or substance abuse problems.
-Data supports the notion that the ED serves an important role in identifying and helping patients with alcohol and substance abuse issues.
-[1] The initial evaluation may seem routine, yet these patients have multiple physical and emotional issues that should be addressed whenever possible.
+Data supports the notion that the ED serves an important role in identifying and helping patients with these issues.
+[1] The initial evaluation may seem routine, but these patients have multiple physical and emotional issues that should be addressed whenever possible.
 The emergency physician (EP) should strive to identify patients who might benefit from appropriate referrals for drug and alcohol problems.
 The ED may be the initial or only point of contact with the health care system for these patients.

-There are studies that have shown that a brief intervention in the emergency department may be effective for alcohol users.
-This concept is sometimes called the "teachable moment".
+There are studies that have shown that a brief intervention in the ED may be effective for alcohol users.
+This concept is sometimes called the "teachable moment."
 In one study, injured alcohol-using ED patients (n = 494) were randomly assigned to receive either brief advice or no advice regarding alcohol abuse and completed a 12-month follow-up interview.
-The group receiving the brief advice tended to report lower alcohol consumption at 12-month follow-up compared to those who did not receive advice.
-[2] However, a Cochrane Database of Systematic Reviews article including 11 studies and 2441 patients concluded that evidence of benefit of brief intervention on heavy alcohol users is inconclusive; data from 2 of the studies noted that alcohol consumption could be reduced at one-year follow-up, but further studies are needed.
+The group receiving the brief advice tended to report lower alcohol consumption at 12-month follow-up compared with those who did not receive advice.
+[2] However, a Cochrane Database of Systematic Reviews article including 11 studies and 2441 patients concluded that evidence regarding the benefit of brief intervention on heavy alcohol users is inconclusive; data from two of the studies noted that alcohol consumption could be reduced at 1-year follow-up, but further studies are needed.
 [3]

 Similarly, among urban adolescents identified in the ED with self-reported alcohol use and aggression, a brief intervention resulted in a decrease in both behaviors.
 Walton et al found that about a quarter of adolescent ED patients surveyed reported both alcohol (alcohol use, binge drinking, and/or alcohol consequences) and violence (peer aggression and violence and/or violence consequences).
 [4] Patients who received a 35-minute intervention in the ED delivered by a therapist (n = 254) demonstrated a 34.3% reduction in peer aggression at 3 months and a 32.2% reduction in alcohol consequences at 6 months.
 Control patients, who received a brochure (n=235), showed 16.4% and 17.7% reductions, respectively.
 Patients who received an intervention delivered by a computer (n=237) had a 29.1% reduction in alcohol consequences at 6 months.